Internet Service for Students in Boston, MA

 Students can sometimes snag special promos or discounts:

-- Spectrum: Offers student plans such as 500 Mbps for $50/month or 1 Gbps for $70/month—these usually last for one year ([forbes.com](https://www.forbes.com/home-improvement/internet/best-student-internet-provider-deals/?utm_source=openai)).
+- Spectrum: Common student offers include 500 Mbps for around $50/month or 1 Gbps for about $70/month, typically for the first year.

 Student Voices: Real Experiences in Boston, MA